cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           Indexer Find(bool[] A, int k = int.MaxValue)
           Indexer Find(bool[,] A, int k = int.MaxValue)
-   Param:
+   Parameters:
+       A:
-      | A:  The Boolean array to search for matching true entries.
+         The Boolean array to search for matching true entries.
+       k:
-      | k:  The maximum number of matching indices to return.
+         The maximum number of matching indices to return.
 Defaults to int.MaxValue if not specified.
    Returns:
        An Indexer object representing the index where the array values are true, up to a maximum of k entries.
    Example: